POSSIBLE-X/documentation/docs/catalog/self-descriptions.md

 ```

-**Example 3: Get All Properties of all Data Resources but Limit Results to 100**
+!!! example "Example 3: Get All Properties of all Data Resources but Limit Results to 100"

 ```sparql
 PREFIX gaia-x-trust: <http://w3id.org/gaia-x/gax-trust-framework#>